House Buying Process FAQs

 Should you cancel your reservation then Miller Homes will retain a proportion of the reservation fee to cover reasonable costs and expenses, and the rest of the balance will be returned.
 This fee is payable at any point after the day of reservation.

-The on-site Sales Adviser usually holds a list of customers who are interested in particular plots so that all parties are informed when the plot is released for sale.
+The on-site Development Sales Manager usually holds a list of customers who are interested in particular plots so that all parties are informed when the plot is released for sale.

-You can also sign up for automatic updates by either SMS or email by registering your details on our website or with the Sales Adviser on your development of interest.
+You can also sign up for automatic updates by either SMS or email by registering your details on our website or with the Development Sales Manager on your development of interest.

 The earliest date you can reserve a property is when it is first released for sale.
-The on site Sales Adviser can keep you informed of plot release dates.
+The on site Development Sales Manager can keep you informed of plot release dates.

 The security packages vary on each development, details of these will be in your development sales brochure.
-Please ask your on-site Sales Adviser for further information on burglar alarms etc.
+Please ask your on-site Development Sales Manager for further information on burglar alarms etc.

 Your new home is insured by Miller Homes until the moment of legal completion.
 From then on you are responsible for the insurance of both the buildings and its contents.